 When the majority of your annual sales are earned in November and December, there’s no such thing as planning too soon.
 Here are sales and marketing tips you’ll want to start working on now to ensure a profitable holiday season for your business.

-December 21 and December 23 might be the two biggest shopping days of the year after Black Friday, but that doesn’t mean you should wait until a few days before Christmas to start marketing your wares to the public.
+The last couple of days before Christmas might be the biggest shopping days of the year after Black Friday through CyberMonday.
+But that doesn’t mean you should wait until a few days before Christmas to start marketing your wares to the public.
 On the contrary, savvy business owners start planning for the holiday rush as early as the summer, and with good reason.
-According to one, 74 percent of retailers noted that at least 20 percent of their annual sales occurred during the holidays.
+According the National Retail Federation, holiday sales (that is, those occurring in November and December) account for 19% of retailers’ annual sales.

 Here are six holiday marketing steps you can take now to improve your sales figures down the line: